bfontaine/homebrew-tools/README.md

   checkout a new branch, let you write a commit message, push to your GitHub fork and open the pull request page in your browser. `<change>` should be a single word describing the change (e.g. `1.0.3`, `head`, `test`, etc).
+* `brew checkupdates`: check for formulae updates.
+It only supports GitHub-hosted formulae for now.

 All tools assume your local repo is up to date (i.e. you run `brew update` regularly).